-Through the years, the term “EMT” has become one of two catchall terms used loosely to refer to all emergency medical practitioners.
-In reality, however, EMT is merely one of four categories to which an emergency medical practitioner can fall under.
+The term “EMT” has become one of two catchall terms used loosely to refer to all emergency medical practitioners.
+In reality, however, EMT is merely one of four categories under which an emergency medical practitioner can fall.

-“Paramedic” is the second catchall term that is thrown around quite loosely to refer to all emergency medical practitioners.
-It too, just like “EMT”, is merely a single category of emergency medical service.
+“Paramedic” is the second catchall term thrown around loosely to refer to all emergency medical practitioners.
+It, too, just like “EMT,” is merely a single category of emergency medical service.

 EMTs

-EMTs, as mentioned below, are just one of four categories of personnel who carry out similar functions with a few notable distinctions.
+As mentioned below, EMTs are just one of four categories of personnel who carry out similar functions with a few notable distinctions.
 For example, a regular EMT can perform basic health procedures such as CPR and oxygen to stabilize a victim.

 However, there is a limit to what a regular EMT is authorized and capable of doing.
 This is where paramedics come in.